AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

    * **[!UICONTROL Application Name]**: Type the name of your application (max 50 characters).
    * **[!UICONTROL URL]**: The official URL of your company or application.
 Used for identification and reference.
-   * **[!UICONTROL Redirect Domains]**: Specify the domains (for example, [http://learningmanager.adobe.com](http://learningmanager.adobe.com)) that ALM can redirect to after authorization.
-You can mention multiple URLs, but the URLs must be valid.
+   * **[!UICONTROL Redirect Domains]**: Specify the domains (for example, [http://learningmanager.adobe.com](http://learningmanager.adobe.com)) that Adobe Learning Manager can redirect to after authorization.
+You can specify multiple valid URLs.
    * **[!UICONTROL Description]**: Brief description of what the application does.
    * **[!UICONTROL Scopes]**: Select one of the six available options to define the scope of your application.
 Based on your choice mentioned here, the Learning Manager API endpoints are accessible for your application.
 For example, if you chose Learner role read access, then all the Learning Manager learner API end points are read-only accessible to your application.